Miracle in Miami

 The Miracle in Miami, also known as the Miami Miracle, was an American football play that took place at the end of a National Football League regular season game on December 9, 2018, between the Miami Dolphins and the New England Patriots.
-It was the first walk-off touchdown in NFL history to involve multiple lateral passes, and the first multi-lateral touchdown since the River City Relay in December 2003.
+It was the first and only walk-off touchdown in NFL history to date to involve multiple lateral passes, and the first multi-lateral touchdown since the River City Relay in December 2003.
 After the game, the play was known by several names, most commonly the "Miami Miracle" and the "Miracle in Miami".
 The play went on to win the Bridgestone Performance Play of the Year award at the 8th NFL Honors awards show on February 2.

 History

 Desperation lateral attempts have been used before in American football.
 In the history of the NFL, only once in the 21st century has a team successfully converted a lateral pass for a touchdown at the end of a game.
 It occurred in the River City Relay on December 21, 2003, where the New Orleans Saints successfully completed three lateral passes culminating in a 75-yard touchdown by Jerome Pathon against the Jacksonville Jaguars.
 However, kicker John Carney missed the extra point, resulting in a 20–19 loss by the Saints.

-Several years after the New Orleans game, Miami almost lost to the Pittsburgh Steelers via lateral passes.
+On December 8, 2013, Miami almost lost to the Pittsburgh Steelers via lateral passes.
 Referees correctly ruled Antonio Brown, the last Steeler to touch the ball on that play, out of bounds at the 13-yard line to end that game in a Miami victory.